collapsed-stacks/startups/questions/7652/would-a-name-as-simple-as-apple-still-work-as-a-company-name-these-days.md

 - posted by: [Abdurrachman Mappuji](https://stackexchange.com/users/6162679/abdurrachman-mappuji) on 2015-11-30
 - score: 0

-<p>I think the founder of Apple not yet considering about SEO.
+I think the founder of Apple not yet considering about SEO.
 But if you consider about SEO this day there are many domain you can choose.
 Not only (dot)com but also thera are many domains, like (dot)io, (dot)me, and so on.
-Hope can help you.</p>
+Hope can help you.

 ## Answer 7656